Weeks passed since the “Nirvana incident”.

 Something powerful happened that day at the kitchen window.
 I was ready for a change, ready to seize the moment.
 It was for the first time that I realized how truly lost I was.
 Always working on somebody else’s clock, with never enough time for what really mattered.
 Was this the work-life balance everybody else was always talking about?
 Would this continue in the same old fashion, for the rest of my life, until I’d become dust?
 I had no clue, and had accepted it as part of life.
 I didn’t question anything, how could I have?
 I wasn’t aware prior to that day.
 It was just the way it was.

-But then, that “SOMETHING”‘changed and I was unable to pinpoint what was missing, what needed to change and what I should even search for.
-All I knew was that at some point over the past weeks, months and years, I had begun to question just about everything.
+But then, that “SOMETHING”‘changed, and I was unable to determine what was missing, what needed to change, what was I searching for, and what was next.
+All I knew was that the past weeks, months and years, all contributed to that final moment when I began to question everything.

-I questioned if I had allowed myself to dream all this time or was I finally just waking up from a life long state of dreaming!
-What had changed for my perception to shift?
-As questions were left unanswered, one thing did suddenly hit me and like a freight train it became painfully obvious….
+I wondered if I had allowed myself to dream, or was it that I finally woke up from a life long state of dreaming?
+What changed for my perception to shift?
+Why now?
+As questions were left unanswered, one thing suddenly hit me and became painfully obvious….

-… that with the speed of a bullet train, my life was heading into nowhere….
+… with the speed of a bullet train, my life was heading into nowhere…